A Multi Criteria System for the Identification of High Achieving and Creative/Productive Giftedness

 Borland, J. H. (2005).
 Gifted education without gifted children: The case for no conception of giftedness.
 In R. J. Sternberg and J. E. Davidson (Eds.), Conceptions of giftedness (2nd ed., pp. 21-52).
 New York, NY: Cambridge University Press.

 Brody, L. E. & Stanley, J. C. (2005).
 Youths who reason exceptionally well mathematically and. or verbally: Using the MVT: D4 model to develop their talents.
 In R. J. Sternberg & J. E. Davidson (Eds.), Conceptions of giftedness (2nd ed., pp. 21-52).
-New York, NY: Cambridge University Press.
+New York: Cambridge University Press.

 Field, G. B. (2009).
 The effects of the use of Renzulli learning on student achievement in reading comprehension, reading fluency, social studies, and science.
 International Journal of Emerging Technologies in Learning, 4(1), 23-28.